-Students who participate in Activities/Athletics must pass a physical examination every 3 years (grades 7 and 10), file the physical with the Activities Director's office, pay all activity fees and provide insurance coverage before practicing and/or playing in a game.
+Students who participate in Activities/Athletics must pass a physical examination every 3 years (grades 7 and 10), file the physical with the Activities Director's office, pay all activity fees before practicing and/or playing in a game.

 The Student Council is the connection between the student body and the administration.
 This council gives the students a voice in building government.